YOU JUST CAN’T TRUST MITCH

 Transparent: The American people deserve to see what’s happening, limiting transparency only to protect classified information and whistleblower anonymity.

 ANY ATTEMPT BY YOU TO SHUT IT DOWN PREMATURELY, FOR ANY REASON, SHALL BE SEEN AS AN IMPEACHABLE OFFENSE.

 UPON ARTICLES OF IMPEACHMENT BEING PRESENTED BY THE HOUSE OF REPRESENTATIVES TO THE SENATE AGAINST PRESIDENT DONALD J. TRUMP, the presiding officer shall proceed to the consideration of such articles and shall continue in session from day to day, (Sundays excepted) after the trial shall commence, until final judgment shall be rendered according to Senate Impeachment Rules, dated March 2, 1868.

-We the undersigned do agree that the Senate shall hold a FULL AND COMPLETE IMPEACHMENT TRIAL of President Donald J. Trump (and any other officers):
+We the undersigned do agree that the Senate shall hold a FULL, FAIR, AND COMPLETE IMPEACHMENT TRIAL INCLUDING WITNESSES of President Donald J. Trump (and any other officers):